Saric-Group/trimem_sbeady/README.md

 . copy_libs.sh
 ```

-In Linux you may have to manually the copy the libraries by using:
+In Linux, you may have to manually the copy the libraries by using:

 ```
 cp _skbuild/linux-x86_64-3.11/cmake-build/core.cpython-311-x86_64-linux-gnu.so src/trimem/.